cs1302uga/cs1302-hw-savable/README.md

         column that this type depends on.

-      **NOTE:** If a class implements an interface, then the interface name should be listed in Implements column and the Dependencies column.
+      **NOTE:** If a class implements an interface, then the interface name should be listed in the Implements column and the Dependencies column.
 If a class uses an interface without implementing it, then the interface name should only be listed in the Dependencies column.